 - Find the eBay Shop in the list and click Unsubscribe

-However, as mentioned above, closing an eBay account is a big step that should not be carried out lightly.
-If your eBay sales are not booming as you expected them to, you might want to have a look at our blog post on how to sell on eBay like a boss.
+Closing an eBay account is a big step that should not be carried out lightly.
+If your eBay sales are not booming as you expected them to, you might want to have a look at our official guide to selling on eBay in 2021 before you completely commit to account closure.